sew-k/cheap-flight-search/README.md

 ## Features to be implemented

 1. **User**
-- using application as default User - *developed ADMIN and USER roles, also possible act as Anonymous [2023.08.24]*
+- [x] using application as default User - *developed ADMIN and USER roles, also possible act as Anonymous [2023.08.24]*
-- User authentication using Spring Security - *implemented [2023.08.23]*
+- [ ] User authentication using Spring Security - *implemented [2023.08.23, 2023.08.31 - with using of DB]*
-- managing dataset by Administrator - *not completed yet*
+- [ ] managing dataset by Administrator - *not completed yet*

 2. **Calendar**
-- full year calendar view with holiday plan visualized on it
+- [ ] full year calendar view with holiday plan visualized on it
-- ability to pick vacation dates on full year calendar in CalendarView
+- [ ] ability to pick vacation dates on full year calendar in CalendarView

 3. **Weather**
-- using more data (ex. humidity, wind force)
+- [ ] using more data (ex. humidity, wind force)
-- using forecast data (now only current temperature in specific places)
+- [ ] using forecast data (now only current temperature in specific places)

 4. **Better Exceptions handling**
-- when incorrect data input
+- [ ] when incorrect data input
-- for error responses from external API's
+- [ ] for error responses from external API's

 4. **Vaadin** - view layer
-- to split into frontend and backend separate applications (to consider)
+- [ ] to split into frontend and backend separate applications (to consider)
-- development of more responsive UI
+- [ ] development of more responsive UI

 5. Application deploy
-- deploying backend on *replit* (to consider)
+- [ ] deploying backend on *replit* (to consider)
-- deploying database on cloud
+- [ ] deploying database on cloud

 6. Skyscanner
-- search results for more actual and correct data from Skyscanner API
+- [ ] search results for more actual and correct data from Skyscanner API

+7. Scheduled actions
+- [ ] scheduled reminder email about upcoming trip - with for example weather data in destination city
+- [ ] setting scheduled searching engine feature for finding cheapest flights to purchase
+- [ ] scheduled information email with latest prices of favourite itineraries

 ## Troubleshooting